 Each process menu operates in the basic same way.
 Navigation is similar between all the functions.
-See below for menus and notes about navigation 5. of each of the following menus.
+See below for menus and notes about navigation of each of the following menus.

-MIG/Flux-Cored Manual Menus (Except Synergic Pulse MIG):
+MIG/Flux-Cored Manual Menus:

 The MIG manual menu is essentially the same between all MIG process selections, whether selecting C25, C100, Aluminum, or Stainless Steel.
-However, see the next section for detailed information on Synergic Pulse MIG operation.
-The functions and operation of the parameters in Pulse MIG mode varies significantly in some areas.